Hny0305Lin/fork_orangemix/README.md

 The merged model was formulated using an extension such as sdweb-merge-block-weighted-gui, which merges models at separate rates for each of the 25 U-Net blocks (input, intermediate, and output).
 The validation of many Anons has shown that such a recipe can generate a painting style that is anatomically realistic enough to feel the finger skeleton, but still maintains an anime-style face.

-※This model can be very difficult to handle.
+※This model is the result of a great deal of testing and experimentation by many Anons🤗 ※This model can be very difficult to handle.
 I am not 100% confident in my ability to use this model.
 It is peaky and for experts.